rolspace/react-d3-webapp/README.md

 Later, I decided that the best thing to do was to connect to the GitHub GraphQL API to attempt something similar.

-### How to run
+## How to run

-The application has two parts, the client application and the API backend.
+The project has two applications:

-#### Client application

-The client application requires two environment variables:
-- APPLICATION_ID: GitHub application id.
+- the Node Backend
-- SERVER_URL: domain for the API backend
+- the React Frontend

-The client application can be run in several ways:

-Option 1: Locally
-- Using the terminal, set the `/src/client` folder as the current directory and install the client application dependencies with the `npm install` command.
-- Run the `npm run dev` command to launch the application in development mode.

-Option 2: Use Docker launch config in VSCode
-- Run the `Docker Launch Client Server` launch config in VSCode.
-It will build and start the dev server using webpack and Docker.
-It is necessary to modify the tasks.json file to provide the environment variables to the `docker-run-client: debug` task (in tasks.json).
-- Run the `Docker Launch Client Browser` launch config in VSCode.
-It will launch Chrome and load the client application.

-With this option a Run and Debug session in VSCode will be started.

-Option 3: Use Docker Compose and attach with VSCode
-- Use the `docker-compose.debug.yml` file to launch **both** the client application and the API backend.
-It is necessary to modify the Compose file to provide the environment variables.
-- Run the `Docker Launch Client Browser` launch config in VSCode.
-It will attach VSCode to the client application started with Docker Compose.
+Install the dependencies for both applications with `yarn --immutable`.

-#### API Backend
+### Node Backend

-The API Backend requires four environment variables:
+Ideally, the Node Backend should be started first.
+It requires three environment variables:

 - APPLICATION_ID: GitHub application id
 - APPLICATION_SECRET: GitHub application secret
-- CLIENT_URL: domain for the client application
+- CLIENT_URL: URL for the React Frontend

-- GITHUB_USER: GitHub user to include in request header
+> Make sure these environment variables are set before starting the application.
+> DotEnv can be used to set the environment variables when NODE_ENV !== 'production'.
+> Production mode will not allow environment variables from DotEnv.

-The API Backend can be run in several ways:
+The Node Backend can be started in two ways:

-Option 1: Locally
+Option 1: run locally

-- Using the terminal, set the `/src/server` folder as the current directory and install the client application dependencies with the `npm install` command.
+- Using the terminal, set the `./src/server` folder as the current directory.
-- Run the `npm run dev` command to launch the application in development mode.
+- Run the `yarn start` command to launch the application.

-Option 2: Use Docker launch config in VSCode
+Option 2: run with Docker launch config in VSCode

-- Run the `Docker Launch API Server` launch config in VSCode.
+- Run the `React D3 API: Docker Launch Server` launch config in VSCode.
 It will start the application in a Docker container.
-It is necessary to modify the tasks.json file to provide the environment variables to the `docker-run-server: debug` task (in tasks.json).
+Make sure to modify the tasks.json file to set the environment variables in the `docker-run-server: debug` task.

+The PORT environment variable can be set in order to overwrite the default port used by the backend server (port 9000).

+### React Frontend

+The React Frontend requires two environment variables:

+- APPLICATION_ID: GitHub application id
+- SERVER_URL: URL for the Node Backend

+> Make sure these environment variables are set before building the application.
+> DotEnv can be used to set the environment variables when starting the application in development mode (`yarn start dev`)

+The client application can be started in two ways:

+Option 1: run locally

+- Using the terminal, set the `./src/client` folder as the current directory.
+- Run the `yarn start dev` command to launch the application in development mode.

+Option 2: run with Docker launch config in VSCode

+- Run the `React D3 Client: Docker Launch Server` launch config in VSCode.
+Make sure to modify the tasks.json file to set the environment variables in the `docker-run-client: debug` task.
+- Run the `React D3 Client: Docker Launch Browser` launch config in VSCode.
+It will launch Chrome and load the React Frontend, the application will run in development mode.

+Option 3: run production mode

+- Using the terminal, set the `./src/client` folder as the current directory.
+- Run the `yarn start pro` command to launch the application in production mode (with Express as the server).

+### Node Backend and React Frontend

-Option 3: Use Docker Compose and attach with VSCode
+Both applications can be started with Docker Compose and a debugger can be attached with VSCode.

-- Use the `docker-compose.debug.yml` file to launch **both** the client application and the API backend.
-It is necessary to modify the Compose file to provide the environment variables.
+- Use the `docker-compose.debug.yml` file to launch **both** applications.
+It is necessary to modify the Compose file to set the environment variables for each of the applications.
+- Run the `React D3 Client: Docker Launch Browser` launch config in VSCode.
+It will attach VSCode to the client application started with Docker Compose.
+The React Frontend will run in development mode.
-- Run the `Docker Attach to API` launch config in VSCode.
+- Run the `React D3 API: Docker Attach to Server` launch config in VSCode.
 It will attach VSCode to the API Backend started with Docker Compose.

-The backend application requires three environment variables.
-CLIENT_URL is used to define the URL for incoming requests to the backend server, example: http://localhost:8000.
-GITHUB_USER defines the id of the user providing the personal access token for the GitHub GraphQL requests.
-GITHUB_TOKEN is the personal access token used to authenticate the GraphQL API requests.

-The PORT environment variable can be provided to overwrite the default port used by the backend server (the default is port 9000)

-### How to run (production)
+### Node Backend and React Frontend (in production mode)

-In order to simulate a production environment, the `docker-compose.yml` can be used to launch **both** the client application and the API Backend.
-The Compose file needs to be modified to provide the environment variables and arguments for the containers.
+In order to simulate a production environment, the `docker-compose.yml` can be used to launch **both** the React Frontend and the Node Backend.
+The Compose file needs to be modified to set the environment variables and arguments for the containers.

+The React Frontend will run as a static application hosted by an NGINX proxy in production mode.